 Contact a California Elder Abuse Lawyer Today

-If you believe a loved one has been the victim of elder abuse, call the attorneys at Willoughby Brod today to seek justice for your loved one.
+If you believe a loved one has been the victim of elder abuse, call the attorneys at Brod Law Firm today to seek justice for your loved one.
 Our attorneys have helped elderly individuals who have been emotionally abused end the abuse and obtain the full recovery they deserve to try to make up for their pain and hurt.
 Contact us today at (800) 427-7020 or visit us online to schedule your free consultation.

 (image courtesy of Jeremy Wong)